reactiveui/ReactiveUI.Validation/README.md

 ## NuGet Packages

-Install the following package into you class library and into a platform-specific project.
+Install the following package into your class library and into a platform-specific project.

 | Platform           | ReactiveUI Package                               | NuGet                |
 | ------------------ | ------------------------------------------------ | -------------------- |